openstack/glance/HACKING.rst

 - [G326] Validate that LOG.warning messages use _LW.
 - [G327] Prevent use of deprecated contextlib.nested
 - [G328] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs
+- [G329] Python 3: Do not use xrange.